• Skip to primary navigation

 Instructions

-• Stir in sliced green onions and saute over medium-high heat for about 1 minute.
+• Add the sliced green onions and sauté for about 1 minute until fragrant.

-• Begin adding the spinach a handful at a time, stirring to wilt the spinach.
-Continue adding spinach and sautéing until all of the spinach has been used.
+• Add the spinach a handful at a time, stirring to wilt after each addition.
+Continue until all spinach is wilted.

-• Stir in minced garlic and saute over medium heat for about 1 minute, making sure not to burn.
+• Add minced garlic and sauté for about 1 minute, stirring frequently to prevent burning.

-• Remove pan from heat and stir in cheese mixture.
+• Remove from heat and stir in the cheese blend until melted and smooth.

-• Season with salt and pepper to taste and serve immediately.
+• Season with salt and pepper to taste.
+Serve warm.

 Notes